ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 While not my main focus, I believe that experimenting with different forms and techniques adds to the overall richness of my artistic portfolio.
 Here are some of my 3D work for my animation atelier.

-![Write an alternative text description.](img/all.jpg)
+![Write an alternative text description.](img/all.jpg) 5 stones, each one representing a different element
-![Write an alternative text description.](img/animace1.png)
+![Write an alternative text description.](img/animace1.png) One of the stones on the table, done for my exam
-![Write an alternative text description.](img/animace2.png)
+![Write an alternative text description.](img/animace2.png) Stones emitting light, also done for my exam